 Maximize Your Networking Opportunities

 Networking is one of the biggest advantages of attending a conference.
-You are presented with the unique opportunity to meet with peers from around the world in your industry.
-It is the perfect chance to make connections and find mentors that could change the trajectory of your life for the better.
+You have the unique opportunity to meet peers from around the world in your industry.
+It is the perfect chance to make connections and find mentors who could change the trajectory of your life for the better.
 Make sure you have plenty of business cards ready to exchange with new contacts.
 If you meet someone you want to continue building a relationship with, follow up after the conference with a personalized email or LinkedIn message.
 Make this part of your post-conference checklist so you can keep fostering the connections you made.

 Need an icebreaker?
 Don’t be afraid to turn to the person next to you and ask, “What did you think about that last session?” or “How do you see this working in your role?”
 These small conversations can lead to valuable professional relationships.

 Some of the best networking happens outside of the conference room.
-Many conferences will present specific networking opportunities.
-Even if you’re tired after a long day, it’s a good idea to take advantage of some of these.
-Scan through them and pick the ones you find most interesting that also work with your schedule.
-If you feel overwhelmed with the amount of activities, just pick one or two.
-Once there, if you find yourself having a great discussion with someone, invite them to lunch or coffee.
-These more personal interactions can lead to better long-term professional connections.
+Many conferences host specific networking events.
+Even if you’re tired after a long day, take a few minutes to scan the schedule and pick one or two that interest you.
+If you feel overwhelmed by the number of activities, choose only the ones that fit your goals.
+Once there, if you find yourself having a great discussion, invite someone to lunch or coffee.
+These more personal interactions can lead to stronger long-term connections.

 Make the Most of the Experience